stratisMarkou/continuous-psrl/README.md

 ## Infrastructure notes

 Things we would like to add to the codebase:
-* Unit tests for initial distribution.
+* Unit tests for initial distribution
-* Ensure prior initial distribution is sensible.
+* Ensure prior initial distribution is sensible
 * Add LBFGS optimisation
 * Adaptive number of inducing points
 * Add interfacing to environment's dynamics and rewards as models for ground truth training/testing